 If the other driver is at fault, your deductible may be reimbursed or waived.

-After two weeks, ICBC will send a second letter asking to report within the next 10 days.
-If the other driver fails to do so, we will assess responsibility based on the information available.
+Your claims representative will attempt to contact the other driver and ask them to report the crash.
+If the other driver fails to do so, ICBC will assess responsibility based on the information available.

-Report to your private insurance company if you damaged your own vehicle only.
+Report to your private insurance company if there was no other vehicle involved.

 You’ll need to report to ICBC as well if:

-It takes longer to settle your claim as an ICBC claims representative may need to negotiate with the claims representative from the other insurance company.
+It may take longer to resolve your claim as an ICBC claims representative will need to contact the claims representative from the other insurance company.

 For customers with Roadside Plus coverage, we can reimburse up to $50 toward expenses due to roadside emergencies such as:

-Report your emergency roadside expense claim online or fill in our Emergency Roadside Expense Repayment form pdf and send it to:
+Report your emergency roadside expense claim online or fill in our and send it to:

 ICBC Emergency Roadside Expense